 By: Michael Rose

-A patient may be eligible to receive a spinal cord stimulator implant may help to reduce this pain.
-The SCS can also treat inoperable ischemic limb pain, which is back pain caused by oxygen deprivation in the back.
-The implant also treats patients suffering from reflex sympathetic dystrophy (RSD or Type I Complex Regional Pain Syndrome).
-RSD symptoms include a burning sensation in an extremity (arms, legs, hands, and feet), pain, tenderness, swelling, motor disability, visible pathological changes (such as texture, color, and temperature of extremity), and stiffness.
+A spinal cord stimulator implant may help to reduce this pain.
+The SCS can also treat inoperable ischemic limb pain.
+That is back pain caused by oxygen deprivation in the back.
+The implant also treats patients with reflex sympathetic dystrophy (RSD or Type I Complex Regional Pain Syndrome).
+RSD symptoms include a burning sensation in an extremity (arms, legs, hands, and feet), pain, tenderness, swelling, motor disability, visible pathological changes (such as texture, color, and temperature of the extremity), and stiffness.
 RSD can be caused by sprains, fractures, surgery, blood vessel and nerve damage, and brain injury.

-The implant serves as a form of stimulation therapy in that it helps control back and leg pain by sending small electrical impulses to the spine, which distract the brain from detecting pain signals.
+The implant is a form of stimulation therapy that helps control back and leg pain by sending small electrical impulses to the spine.
+That distracts the brain from detecting pain signals.
 The spinal cord stimulator is implanted in the lower back; specifically, it is placed in a narrow cavity in the spine called the epidural space.
 Along with the implant itself, the owner is given a small external remote that allows him/her to generate a pulse by signaling the implant.

 The spinal cord stimulator is attached to the spine through leads.
 They are connected to wires that produce electricity via a battery.
 The stimulator sends low currents of electricity through these wires into the leads.
 The electrical currents from the leads create a tingling sensation that disguises the pain signals as they travel to the brain.
 The owner feels less discomfort than they normally would without the presence of the stimulator.